 ♦ What Features Should be Considered in a Structure?

 Since family members rarely have the necessary expertise, a better solution is to select a professional trustee.
 Family members can remain involved by serving as trust protectors.
-The trust protector is given the right to remove and replace the trustee, if the performance of the corporate trustee is unsatisfactory.
+The trust protector can be given the right to remove and replace the professional trustee, if the original professional trustee’s performance is unsatisfactory.

 It also is important to run a “Monte Carlo Simulation.”
 This is a type of financial calculation that can be used to show how long the trust will last assuming varying conditions, such as different levels of expenses and investment returns.
 Once it is understood that the trust should last the lifetime of the person with disabilities, and a Monte Carlo Simulation has shown how long the trust is likely to last under various scenarios, the disabled person and /or family may agree to reduce expenditures to a more appropriate level.